 Special rules for related persons.
-If a likekind exchange is made directly or indirectly between related persons and either party disposes of the property within 2 years after the exchange, the exchange is disqualified from like-kind exchange treatment.
+If a like-kind exchange is made directly or indirectly between related persons and either party disposes of the property within 2 years after the exchange, the exchange is disqualified from like-kind exchange treatment.
 Each person must report any gain or loss not recognized on the original exchange.
 Each person reports it on the tax return filed for the year in which the later disposition occurred.
 If this special rule applies, the basis in the property received in the original exchange will be its fair market value.

-These rules generally do not apply to dispositions due to:
+These rules generally do not apply to the following kinds of property dispositions.

-- 1) The death of either related person,

-- 2) Involuntary conversions, or

-- 3) Exchanges whose main purpose is not the avoidance of federal income tax.
+- Dispositions due to the death of either related person. - 2) Involuntary conversions. - Dispositions in which neither the original exchange nor the subsequent disposition had as a main purpose the avoidance of federal income tax.